 High blood pressure is the culprit behind a myriad of health problems.
 It’s been linked to strokes, heart attacks, and generally poor heart function.

 Thankfully, meditation benefits you and your heart.
-Even just by repeating a word in your mind and focusing on it, you can your reduce blood pressure by an average of five points, according to this study.
+Even just by focusing on deep breathing, you can your reduce blood pressure by an average of five points, according to this study.
 Researchers believe this is because meditating can relax the heart and reduce tension in the blood vessels, allowing for better blood circulation.
 Effects are immediate but can also build up over time to prevent heart disease in the long run.

 #7 Meditation Combats Addiction